Sgeo/stereo_player_launcher/README.md

 1. Open a `.mus` file with `stereo_player_launcher`.
 The launcher will copy files with the same name and different extensions to a temporary directory, then run VICE.
 1. Press F1 in VICE to start the song.

+## Building

+1. `cargo build --release`
+1. Copy contents of `assets` directory to same location as the executable.

+## Notes

+The stereoplayer105.d64 contains a modified version of [StereoPlayer 10.5](https://csdb.dk/release/?id=101655) with a skip of the intro notice, removal of fastloaders (VICE is configured instead), and configuration options set.

 ## Credits

 Thanks to Mark A. Dickenson for StereoPlayer, Vanessa Ezekowitz for the upgrade to 10.5, and the VICE team for making an excellent Commodore 64 emulator.